fundukk/job-application-tracker/README.md

 ### 9. Run the Script
 Once everything is set up, you can start using your tracker.

--Open your terminal
+- Open your terminal

--Make sure you’re inside the project folder
+- Make sure you’re inside the project folder

 Run:

 python3 job_tracker.py

--The script will ask you for a job posting URL
+- The script will ask you for a job posting URL
 Paste the link (e.g., from LinkedIn) and press Enter

 ## Each time you run the script and provide a URL, a new entry will be added automatically to your Google Sheet — including company name, role, salary, location, and more.